Szolnok: Earliest settlement

 The Celts followed the Scythians.
 Artifacts from the Celtic era include mostly weapons, including iron swords and shields, as well as saddlery and other iron components.
 Subsequently, the Sarmatians, who originated in Iran, settled in the surrounding area.
 The Sarmatian people were in contact with the Roman Empire, sometimes by war and sometimes by trade.
 Roman money, weapons, jewelry and pottery are often found; when Szolnok's military airport was enlarged in 1952, over two hundred Gepid and Sarmatian graves were uncovered, which contained rich treasures: gold-plated and decorated fibulas, iron weapons, bone combs, belt buckles, and pots.
 After the Sarmatians, Germanic-speaking peoples took possession of the area.

 In Ó-Szanda, a district of Szolnok suburb Szandaszőlős, archeologists discovered a rich trove of artifacts left by the Gepids, who lived in the area in the 4th and 5th centuries.
 The Gepids were familiar with glass-making and wore heavy beads made from colored glass.
 After the Gepids, the area was populated by Avars.
 Like the Hungarian tribes who came later, the Avars were buried with their horses; a number of these graves have been unearthed.
 The remains discovered from the time of their rule indicates that the Avars first appeared in the middle of the 6th century.
 The burial grounds found at Rákóczifalva, some 1.5 km from Szandaszőlős, show that a large permanent settlement once existed there.

+It was an important distribution site of salt from Transylvanian region.